On problems equivalent to (min,+)-convolution: Abstract

 \section{Abstract}

-In the recent years, significant progress has been made in explaining apparent hardness of improving over naive solutions for many fundamental polynomially solvable problems.
-This came in the form of conditional lower bounds -- reductions to one of problems assumed to be hard.
-These include 3SUM, All-Pairs Shortest Paths, SAT and Orthogonal Vectors, and others.
+In recent years, significant progress has been made in explaining the apparent hardness of improving upon the naive solutions for many fundamental polynomially solvable problems.
+This progress has come in the form of conditional lower bounds -- reductions from a problem assumed to be hard.
+The hard problems include 3SUM, All-Pairs Shortest Path, SAT, Orthogonal Vectors, and others.

-In the $(\min,+)$-convolution problem, the goal is to compute a sequence $(c[i])^{n-1}_{i=0}$, where $c[k] = \min_{i=0,\ldots,k} \{a[i] + b[k-i]\}$, given sequences $(a[i])^{n-1}_{i=0}$ and $(b[i])_{i=0}^{n-1}$.
+In the $(\min,+)$-convolution problem, the goal is to compute a sequence $(c[i])^{n-1}_{i=0}$, where $c[k] = $ $\min_{i=0,\ldots,k} $ $\{a[i] $ $+$ $b[k-i]\}$, given sequences $(a[i])^{n-1}_{i=0}$ and $(b[i])_{i=0}^{n-1}$.
 This can easily be done in $\Oh(n^2)$ time, but no $\Oh(n^{2-\varepsilon})$ algorithm is known for $\varepsilon > 0$.
-In this paper we undertake a systematic study of the $(\min,+)$-convolution problem as a hardness assumption.
+In this paper, we undertake a systematic study of the $(\min,+)$-convolution problem as a hardness assumption.

-As the first step, we establish equivalence of this problem to a group of other problems, including variants of the classic knapsack problem and problems related to subadditive sequences.
-The $(\min,+)$-convolution has been used as a building block in algorithms for many problems, notably problems in stringology.
-It has also already appeared as an ad hoc hardness assumption.
-We investigate some of these connections and provide new reductions and other results.
+First, we establish the equivalence of this problem to a group of other problems, including variants of the classic knapsack problem and problems related to subadditive sequences.
+The $(\min,+)$-convolution problem has been used as a building block in algorithms for many problems, notably problems in stringology.
+It has also appeared as an ad hoc hardness assumption.
+Second, we investigate some of these connections and provide new reductions and other results.
+We also explain why replacing this assumption with the SETH might not be possible for some problems.